peterklipfel/personal_site_hugo/content/blog/plasmids.md

     1. Let sit for 5-10 minutes
     1. Put tube on heat block for 30 seconds
     1. Put tube on ice for 2 minutes to help cells recover
-    1. Add ligase buffer to tube
+    1. Add Lysogeny broth to tube
-    1. Mix ligase buffer in tube by flicking the tube a few times
+    1. Mix Lysogeny broth in tube by flicking the tube a few times
     1. Shake the cells for 1 hour at 37° C to allow them to grow
     1. Spread the cells from the Eppendorf tube as evenly as possible on the bacteria plate (with agar on it)
     1. Incubate overnight at 37° C to allow the cells to grow